These Are The Ten Largest Companies Announcing Earnings Next Week

 FedEx

 Founded in 1971 and headquartered in Memphis, Tenn., this company offers transportation, e-commerce and business services.
 FedEx Corporation (NYSE:FDX) shares are down by almost 13% year to date and by almost 22% in the last year.
 As of writing, its shares were trading at $228, while it has a 52-week range of $192.82 to $304.59.
-FedEx is scheduled to report its earnings on June 23.7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile
+FedEx is scheduled to report its earnings on June 23.7 Defense Stocks to Buy as Global Tensions Continue to Grow

 .